pH Control Equipment for Biogas Digesters

 pH Control Equipment is essential to most commercial scale anaerobic digestion plants to ensure that the fermentation process can continue efficiently.
 To maintain any large scale biological process within a reactor there are a range of parameters which need to be regularly, if not continuously, monitored. pH correction chemical dosing systems are one of the most critical and are needed to correct pH imbalances when they occur.
 If a pH imbalance persists and becomes large dangerous sulphur dioxide may be produced, and biogas production can be halted.
 However, pH dosing systems are available on the market which can operate reliably within biogas digesters and avoid problems occurring.

-For very simple small low cost micro digesters, of the types of biogas plant that are popular in developing countries, those that are responsible for running the digesters will take care that a reasonable balance of materials a fed into the reactor to avoid the system producing odour, and what is often described as “turning sour”, which is effectively the result of a loss of pH control.
-Monitoring of pH is needed for larger plants.
+For very simple small low cost micro digesters, of the types of biogas plant that are popular in developing countries, those that are responsible for running the digesters will take care that a reasonable balance of materials a fed into the reactor to avoid the system producing odour, and a slow-down in biogas production.
+This is what is often described as “turning sour”, which is effectively the result of a loss of pH control.
+Monitoring of pH with reliable and well maintained pH control equipment is needed for larger plants.

 It is also possible for the anaerobic digestion process to require acid addition to reduce the pH if the pH rises too far.

 During sludge digestion of wastewater treatment works sludges (Sewage Works Sludges), sufficient alkalinity is usually present without addition and is produced by the breakdown of protein and amino acids to produce NH3, which combines with CO2 and H2O to form alkalinity as NH4(HCO3).
 For these plants pH monitoring provides an early warning that something abnormal is occurring in time for it to be corrected without biogast production time being lost.